Southern Tang: Name

 The names and titles used by Southern Tang rulers changed several times throughout its existence.
 In the 930s Xu Zhigao ruled as king over a sizeable territory called Qi (齊) that existed within Wu.
 After deposing the Yang Imperial family in 937 he adopted the title of emperor and announced the creation Great Qi (大齊).
 The Zizhi Tongjian referred to this state as Tang from its foundation, while the majority of historical sources, including the Old History of the Five Dynasties, New History of the Five Dynasties, and the Spring and Autumn Annals of the Ten Kingdoms, referred to the state as Qi.
 They begin to use Tang only after Xu Zhigao adopted the name Li Bian in 939.

 Unlike the continual unrest and rebellions of the Central Plains, Tang rule across the Yangtze and Southern China had been generally more successful.
 These halcyon days had become a source of nostalgia for people in the south.
 This respect paid to the deposed dynasty became a useful political tool for Li Bian.
 The Later Tang were overthrown in late 936, which opened the way for Li Bian to claim it.
 In February 939 Li Bian renamed his realm to Great Tang (大唐).
 Taking on the name of Tang increased his status.
 Such a move could be easily construed to mean "the potential unification of [Chinese] territories under one ruler."

 Li Jing was defeated in 958 by Later Zhou Emperor Chai Rong.
 The Southern Tang were forced to cede their territories north of the Yangtze and become a vassal of the Later Zhou.
 Li Jing additionally had to renounce claims to emperorship.
 The rump state was centered on Jiangnan, which was used by both the Later Zhou and the Song to refer to the Southern Tang.
-Later Zhou correspondence called Li Jing the "Ruler of the State of Jiangnan" (江南國主).
-He however used the title "Ruler of Tang" (唐國主) and "Seal of Tang" (唐國之印) for the government.
+Later Zhou correspondence called Li Jing the "King of Jiangnan" (江南國主).
+He however used the title "King of Tang" (唐國主) and "Seal of Tang" (唐國之印) for the government.

 Li Yu, the third and final Southern Tang monarch, initially used the title and seal of his father.
 He attempted to demonstrate obeisance to Emperor Taizu after the Song conquest of Southern Han.
 Li Yu created a more modest "Seal of Jiangnan" (江南國印) and abandoned "Ruler of Tang" in favor of "Ruler of the State of Jiangnan", which remained used until 976 when he surrendered to the invading Song armies.
 Taizu gave Li Yu the humiliating title of Marquis of Disobedience (違名侯) when he arrived in Bian.

 Historical texts produced during the Song dynasty were named after Jiangnan, with variants of Jiangzuo (江左) and Jiangbiao (江俵) also used.
 By not using the formal name it claimed, authors denied the Southern Tang "the status of an independent state."
 Reign titles of rulers were likewise seen as unacceptable and their personal names were used exclusively.